Church-Plugins/cp-library/README.md

 ### Change Log

 #### 1.2.2
-* Fix but that was preventing the thumbnail from showing in the media player
+* Fix bug that was preventing the thumbnail from showing in the media player
 * Fix error handling on single series template

 #### 1.2.1